luciebinder/diler-digital-literacy-new/lecture/content/literature/scientific_paper.md

 Overall, provide a **step-by-step outline to put the conclusions of the paper into context**.

-The structure should roughly follow:
+The structure should roughly as following:

 First paragraph: